-Alliance for Technology, Learning and Society (ATLAS) Created The Alliance for Technology, Learning and Society (ATLAS) forms following a campus-wide academic strategic planning process that involved administrators, faculty and students from every school and college, as well as internal and external advisory boards.
+1997 — The Alliance for Technology, Learning and Society (ATLAS) is formed, following a campus-wide academic strategic planning process that involved administrators, faculty and students from every school and college, as well as internal and external advisory boards.
 The goal of ATLAS is to integrate information technology for all disciplines, people and communities.
 A steering committee forms to manage planning and implementation of the new ATLAS initiative.
 Bobby Schnabel, Vice Provost for Academic and Campus Technology and CU’s Chief Information Officer, is named the first ATLAS director.
 A faculty member since 1977, Schnabel served as chair of the Department of Computer Science from 1990 to 1995 and as Associate Dean for Academic Affairs in the College of Engineering and Applied Science from 1995 to 1997.

 Jim and Becky Roser Donate $2.25 Million for ATLAS Building Jim and Becky Roser, co-chairs of the external ATLAS Advisory Board, donate a $2.25 million toward the construction of the new ATLAS building.
 Jim Roser is a partner in Roser Ventures L.L.C., a Boulder-based venture capital firm.
 Becky Roser is a CU graduate, member of the UCB Music Advisory Board, the CU Foundation Board and a former director of the Speech, Language and Hearing Sciences Clinic at CU.